-3.47.
-A strict interpretation of the requirement to account accurately for the mass or volume of biomass used within a month would mean that measurements would have to be taken at the stroke of midnight on the last day of each month.
+- supporting the sustainability reporting requirements.
+This means that the mass or volume of any stocks carried over from the previous month must also be measured.
+To accurately measure the amount of biomass used for electricity generation in a month, mass or volume measurements must relate to the month of use. - 2.48 A strict interpretation of the requirement to account accurately for the mass or volume of biomass used within a month would mean that measurements would have to be taken at the stroke of midnight on the last day of each month.
 We realise that there are practical implications for some generating stations in achieving this.
-We will therefore accept measurements taken within 12 hours before or after midnight on the last day of the month.

-3.48.
-In deciding when to take mass or volume measurements of stock carried over from one month to the next, good practice would be to measure the fuel at the same time each month.
+We will therefore accept measurements taken within 12 hours before or after midnight on the last day of the month. - 2.49 In deciding when to take mass or volume measurements of stock carried over from one month to the next, good practice would be to measure the fuel at the same time each month.
 While there is some flexibility, measurements should be taken at the same time each month so that ROCs can be issued for generation over the period of a month, for example at 9am on the first day of each month.